 - The fetus can be around 13-15 inches in length and can weigh about 2 1/2-3 pounds.

 In this stage, the mother might fight certain movements difficult to carry out and feel constant pressure on her bladder due to the baby’s growing size.
 As a result, she may go to the bathroom more frequently.

-In the eighth month, the baby may begin to hiccup because it swallows the amniotic fluid, which also causes sudden moments.
+- The baby may begin to hiccup due to swallowing the amniotic fluid, which also causes sudden moments.

 Mothers often experience acid reflux or constipation in this month.
 They’re common symptoms that result from the increase in the body’s progesterone levels.

-In the ninth month, the baby moves downward toward the pelvis and the baby’s head begins to line up in preparation for the delivery.
-At this point, the baby’s stomach and intestines are fully functional.
-In addition, the skin is softer and continues to redden until reaching its final tone.
+- In the ninth month, the baby moves downward toward the pelvis and the baby’s head begins to line up in preparation for the delivery

-At the end of the ninth month, the baby should be around 43 cm. long and weigh anywhere between 1980-2730 gr.
+- At the end of the ninth month, the baby should be around 17 inches long and weigh anywhere between 4-6 pounds

 - The baby can now breathe while sucking or swallowing